 That’s where this guide comes in!
 By covering the psychology of both cats and dogs and the various scenarios in which they might come to cohabit, we will explain the best ways you can prepare your home for the two different species to live together peacefully and happily.
 We will also consider some of the special case scenarios and surprises that might catch you out, and how to deal with them, as well as identifying the best breeds of both cats and dogs when it comes to sharing their living space with one another.

-Despite the natural inclination of cats and dogs to combat each other for space and territory, one of the reasons they are the UK’s most popular pets is because we have bred them over thousands of years to display less aggression, to be less fearful, and to be more social.
+Despite the natural inclination of cats and dogs to combat each other for space and territory, one of the reasons they are the UK’s most popular pets is because we have bred them over thousands of years to display less aggression, to be less fearful, and to be more social and support us in our everyday lives.
 As when getting any new pet, owners must set boundaries as well as understand and allow for the preferences of their new companion, which includes taking into account their physical and psychological needs.
-Raising a young kitten means letting it know when it is being too aggressive, and training a puppy means helping it to learn which behaviours are appropriate and which are not.
+Raising a young kitten or puppy means letting them know when they are being too aggressive, and helping them to learn which behaviours are appropriate and which are not.
 The same goes for cohabiting a kitten and a puppy at the same time, only you need to account for the needs of both and their reaction to each other.

 A smelly introduction

 Animals are most comfortable getting to know each other through scent.
 This is why dogs sniff each other’s behinds, and how cats learn which spaces belong to them.
 Therefore, a useful trick to get your cat and dog used to one another without them even realising is to first introduce them to each other’s smells: